“Indigenous partnerships with oil and gas advance the path of Reconciliation.”

 Canada’s oil and gas is produced in a responsible way – and in growing partnership with Indigenous people.

-The Haisla Nation is 50 per cent owner of the proposed Cedar LNG project, which is planned to start operating in 2027.
+The Haisla Nation is 50% owner of the proposed Cedar LNG project, the world’s first Indigenous-led LNG terminal

 Benefits to Indigenous communities are increasing